You Told Me Not To Love Myself

 My name is Faruk, and I cherish it dearly.
 I was born and raised in The Netherlands to a Dutch mother and Turkish immigrant father, and have one older sibling, my sister Nuriye.

-When I was three years old, a mere button of a Faruk, my family moved to Istanbul, Turkey.
-One day my mom and I were in the kitchen, and I sat in a high chair for toddlers, with a small plate of grapes in front of me, quietly enjoying.
+One day when I was two years old—a mere button of a Faruk—my mom and I were in the kitchen, with me in a high chair for toddlers, enjoying a small plate of grapes in front of me.

 I loved grapes as a kid, especially seedless green grapes; I could never get enough of those.
 But when my sister Nuriye came home from school I grabbed my little plate, held it up to her, and said: